obecker/decycle/plugin-gradle/README.md

 * `including`
   defines ant style string patterns for the classes that should be included (default: all).
-  It is recommended to configure an include pattern for your base package (e.g. `com.company.project.**`), otherwise the report will also contain all dependencies to JDK and external packages.

 * `excluding`
   defines ant style string patterns for the classes that should be excluded (default: none).